 The AI landscape evolves rapidly, but applications built on solid integration principles adapt easily.
 Here's how to future-proof your generative AI integration:

 User-Centric Feature Design: Focus on user outcomes, not AI capabilities.
 When better models launch, your features get better automatically.
-Research shows 70% of non-users would use generative AI more if they knew more about the technology.

 Make It Happen

 Week 1: Identify your highest-impact integration opportunity.
 Look for workflows where users currently face creative bottlenecks.
-Start with FAL's getting started documentation to understand the platform capabilities.

 Week 2: Implement a minimal viable AI feature using a proven integration platform.
-Focus on core functionality using models like FAL's FLUX schnell for rapid prototyping, not edge cases.
+Focus on core functionality using models like fal's FLUX schnell for rapid prototyping, not edge cases.

 Week 3: Test with real users and iterate based on their feedback.
 Pay attention to how they actually use the feature, not how you expected them to use it.